 Optional.
 A two-character country code that specifies the country to use when converting the number.
 The default value is the country of the current locale.

-- Available in All areas of a data range. - Example 1 The following example converts customer ID values to numbers:
+Example 1 The following example converts customer ID values to numbers:

-tonumber( [customerID] )
+tonumber([customerID])

 Example 2 The following example converts exchange rate values to numbers for the French language in the country, France: